A customer list is a negotiable asset and the best way to build an email list comes in several stages. Here we tell you the correct steps to take.

 Social media promotions

-Surveys, competitions, ebooks giveaways can be done on all forms of social media.
+Surveys, competitions, and ebooks giveaways can be done on all forms of social media.
 This can be a really strong CTA if used correctly.
 You know you should post regularly so post smartly as well.

 Tradeshows, home shows all sorts of shows operate during the year.
-Most of these are lead capturing and you are lucky to sell anything worthwhile.
+Most of these are lead-capturing and you are lucky to sell anything worthwhile.
 I did one of these for a friend recently.
-A five-day show that needed a few hands-on-deck during a 12 hour day.
+A five-day show that needed a few hands on deck during a 12-hour day.
 Our goal was to get people to sign to our list so we could send them information.
 The several hundred we gathered were really warm prospects that moved into a sales situation.
 We were selling a $20,000 product so we did not need many to give us a return.

 The point was to get an email and phone number so we could follow up.

-Other list building ideas
+Other list-building ideas